Services for Students

-BCC, the Bryant Career Connection, is our online system for jobs and internships, campus recruiting, career/job leads, events and more.
+BCC, the Bryant Career Connection, is your key to success.
+Connect to make an appointment with a career coach, to find jobs and internships, to participate in campus recruiting, for career/job leads, events and more.

-Gain the self-knowledge needed to create a successful career path for your future.
-We'll help you discover your unique interests and skills while learning about academic and career options.
+Gain the self-knowledge and industry outlook needed to create a successful career path for your future.
+We’ll help you discover your unique interests, skills, and values while learning about academic and career options.

 Each year hundreds of employers list opportunities with us for on-campus recruiting or off-campus resume referral.
 Find out how full-time seniors and master's candidates can access BCC and participate in recruiting.